refractionPOINT/lce_doc/docs/deploy_sensor.md

 Installing the sensor does not require a reboot.
 Also note that once installed the sensor does not have any visual components so instructions on confirming it is installed and running are found below.

+## Connectivity
+The network connection required by the LimaCharlie sensor is very simple.
+It requires a single TCP connection over port 443 to a specific domain, and optionally another destination for the [External Logs](external_logs.md) service.

+The specific domains are listed in the Sensor Downloads section of your organization's dashboard.
+They will vary depending on the datacenter you chose to create your organization in.

+Currently, web proxies are not supported, but since LimaCharlie requires a single connection to a single dedicated domain, it makes creating a single exception safe and easy.

 ## Downloading the Sensors
 To download the single installers relevant for your deployment, access the `/download/[platform]/[architecture]` control plane.
 The `platform` component is one of `win`, `linux` or `osx` while the `architecture` component is either `32` or `64`.